REDl3east/cappy/README.md

 #### Color Mode

-You can hover your mouse over a pixel and a pop-up of the color will appear near the mouse.
+You can hover your mouse over a pixel and a pop-up of the color information will appear near the mouse.

 | Key          | Description                                                                       |
 | ------------ | --------------------------------------------------------------------------------- |